er2/QueryTemplates/README.md

 3. A templating system such as Slick
 4. Database result to XML/JSON mapping, as defined by the [SQL](https://en.wikipedia.org/wiki/SQL/XML) [specification](https://en.wikipedia.org/wiki/SQL:2016)

+No general purpose backend language should be necessary.

 This example should speak for itself:

 ```yaml